4 ways with beetroot

 For roasting, remove the leaves just above the base, (you can eat them, treat the same as chard or cavolo nero) wash the beetroot, cover with cold water and bring to the boil.
 Simmer for 10 minutes and drain; wearing rubber gloves rub away the skin.
 Cut into wedges and roast in a hot oven with olive oil, herbs and a couple of crushed cloves of garlic, turning a couple of times.

-Great with an Etherley Farm free range chicken – always available from the Foodfloat.
+Great with an Etherley Farm free range chicken – usually available from the Food Float too.

 - 200g sugar

 - tsp black peppercorns

 - Wash the beetroot and boil as you would a potato until just cooked retaining a little firmness.

 - Wearing rubber gloves and while still hot, carefully remove the skin.